Mastopexy (Breast Lift) Surgery

 Day One Post-surgery:

-- The practice nurse will call to check on your progress.
-If drains are in place, you may be required to attend Brisbane Cosmetic Clinic’s rooms for an inspection and removal of your dressings and drains.
+The practice nurse will call to check on your progress.
+If drains are in place, you may be required to attend Brisbane Cosmetic Clinic’s rooms for an inspection of your drains and dressings.

 Day Two Post-surgery:

-- Wash your support garment if necessary and when dry put it back on.
+Wash your support garment daily if necessary and when dry put it back on.

-- Antibiotics: (1 tablet 3 times per day).
+Antibiotics: (1 tablet 3 times per day) or as prescribed.
 If you are allergic to any specific antibiotics, another antibiotic will be prescribed.

-- Herbal Remedies: Some patients report that arnica contributes to a reduction in bruising and swelling, resulting in reduced discomfort and edema, and improved healing.
+Herbal Remedies: Some patients report that arnica contributes to a reduction in bruising and swelling, resulting in reduced discomfort and oedema, and improved healing.
 Take arnica orally according to the manufacturer’s instructions on the packaging.